ximeortiizz/f1_predictions/README.md

 2. Train with more historical races and conditions
 3. Support race team strategy prediction or race result classification
 4. Visualize the prediction results using matplotlib

+#### Credits

+This project was inspired by @mar-antaya.
+Much of the structure and initial codebase was adapted from her repository :)